Blog

 5. Write IQ/OQ/PQ Tests Scripts

-1. Installation Qualification (IQ): The process of validating that the system is successfully installed according to specifications and requirements on the specified environment.
+1. Installation Qualification (IQ): The process of validating that the system is successfully installed according to specifications and requirements in the specified environment.

 2. Operational Qualification (OQ): The process of validating that the system is operating as intended and that requirements are verified/tested against the FS document.